MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 be invoked more than once on the same roll (even if a fate point is used to throw the dice again).

-Aspects need not be invoked all at once; a player may see whether they would succeed with a roll before deciding whether to invoke any aspects.
-After invoking an aspect, they may again see what the result would be before deciding to let it stand, or invoking other aspects to gain a further bonus.
+Aspects need not be invoked all at once.
+A player may see whether they would succeed with a roll before deciding whether to invoke any aspects.
+After invoking an aspect, they may again see what the result would be before deciding to let it stand or invoking other aspects to gain a further bonus.

 If two players are invoking aspects on a roll (for example, if a player's PC is attack one of the GM's NPCs), then the roll is resolved only after both